Self Sabotaging Relationships: Causes, Signs & Ways to Stop

 2. Blaming

-There’s a reason why we have the saying “it takes 2 to tango”.
+There’s a reason why we have the saying, “It takes 2 to tango”.
 Blaming usually creates emotional distance.
 When somebody focuses on the other person being wrong, not only do they reject their own role in the relationship, but they expose their partner to potential feelings of unworthiness and inadequacy.

-Nobody wants to be with someone they feel inadequate with.
+Nobody wants to be with someone they feel inadequate around.
 Be honest, do you share responsibility in times of challenge, or does it usually feel most important that you’re right and they are wrong?

 3. Gaslighting

+“You’re too sensitive.
+I don’t remember saying that, so it can’t be true.”
 Do these phrases come up often?
 Is there a feeling of regular self-doubt?

-Gaslighting is highly destructive and can lead to disbalance in the relationship.
-It is also one of the toxic traits in the relationship and should be checked in the first place, if one partner resorts to gaslighting to have their way in the relationship.
+Gaslighting is highly destructive and can lead to an imbalance in the relationship.

+It is also one of the toxic traits in the relationship and should be checked in the first place if one partner resorts to gaslighting to have their way in the relationship.

 4. Overtalking

+We all want to be heard.
 Do you and your partner let each other speak, or do you speak over one another?
 Lack of room to speak can create a ripple effect where one of you feels there’s no space in the relationship.

 So, take turns in the argument, or even during normal conversations.
 Listen as much as you talk to keep the conversation balanced.

 5. Ghosting

-Do you or your partner drop off the face of the earth and ignore communications when times get tough and expect understanding?
+You’ve probably heard about the silent treatment.
+Do you or your partner drop off the face of the earth and ignore communications when times get tough, and expect to understand?

 This is an unhealthy, destructive communication pattern that leaves you both unclear on where you stand.
 Ghosting also adds more stress and heartbreak.